jsunn-y/CARE/task1_baselines/README.md

 ```

 ### ChatGPT
-** Note **: For chatGPT you'll need your API key saved in a file called `secrets.txt` just as a single line, from your OpenAI account.
+** Note **: For chatGPT you'll need your API key from your account and add it to the notebook.
+For this, run the ChatGPT notebook here and follow the instructions to insert your API key: `ChatGPT/ChatGPT.ipynb`.

 ### CLEAN
 Outputs from model training and inference in our study are found in `CLEAN`.
 Alternatively, instructions for reproducing our retraining and inference procedure can be found in `task1_baselines/CLEAN/CARE_forCLEAN.ipynb`, which is performed within the [CLEAN package](https://github.com/tttianhao/CLEAN/tree/main).
 For training, we did not perform any clustering, and we used the recommended training parameters with triplet margin loss.